- Level 2

 - Show that you can use the syringe driver safely and correctly in real situations.

-This course will help you gain the skills and knowledge to use syringe drivers safely in palliative care, ensuring the well-being of patients and families.
+The Syringe driver awareness training will help you gain the skills and knowledge to use syringe drivers safely in palliative care, ensuring the well-being of patients and families.

 Learning Outcomes